tpascarella/sr50/docs/investing/gold.md

 ### The first rule of gold ownership

-The first rule of gold ownership is that you don't talk about gold ownership.
-You especially do not admit this publicly unless necessary.
+The first rule of gold ownership is: you do not talk about gold ownership.
+You especially do not talk about gold ownership publicly.

 :::danger

 Talking publicly about gold ownership can make you a target for theft, assault, or worse.
-Do not disclose this information carelessly.
+It is dangerous to disclose this information carelessly.

 :::